standbee/tresorbackend/docs/documentation.md

 ## Further encryption techniques
+git
+### AES Encryption

+Advanced Encryption Standard (AES), is a symmetric-key, block cipher algorithm used to secure data by converting it into an unreadable format without the proper key.

 ### PBKDF2
 Password-based Key Derivation Function Along with salting and peppering, this algorithm can be used to further increase the security of an application's password encryption.
 It is a high-level algorithm that internally calls a pseudo-random function to process input (the salted, peppered password).